github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/enabling-delegated-bypass-for-push-protection.md

 {% data reusables.repositories.navigate-to-ghas-settings %}
 1. Under "Push protection", to the right of "Who can bypass push protection for {% data variables.product.prodname_secret_scanning %}", select the dropdown menu, then click **Specific roles or teams**.
 1. Under "Bypass list", click **Add role or team**.
-   >[!NOTE] You can't add secret teams to the bypass list.
 1. In the dialog box, select the roles and teams that you want to add to the bypass list, then click **Add selected**.

 ### Configuring delegated bypass for a repository